linode/manager/docs/README.md

 [localhost:5000](https://localhost:5000) to try it out.
 Most of the changes you make will be applied on the fly, but you may occasionally find that you have to restart it.

+Update:

+    ./transform.sh
+    ./docsConvert.js

+to update the contents of the json that contains the contents of the docs run these two files.

 ## Scripts